15 June to 16 September 2018

 Publication Studio Vancouver has been publishing books and projects by artists and writers they admire since 2010.
 PSV is part of an international network of Publication Studios made up of studios in cities such as London (UK), Glasgow, Rotterdam, São Paolo, San Francisco, Hudson (NY), Hong Kong, Edmonton, and Guelph (ON).
 Publication Studio is a laboratory for publication in its fullest sense—not just the production of books, but the production of a public.

 READ is an ongoing public program of the Libby Leshgold Gallery.
 It is a social space for the fostering, cultivation, and promotion of publication as an artistic practice and aims to further the discourse around and support the production of contemporary art and design.
 READ also serves as the bookstore for Emily Carr University and the wider community.

 Please visit our website, and follow us on Facebook, Instagram and Twitter for announcements and event listings which will soon be posted.

-The Libby Leshgold Gallery gratefully acknowledges the financial support of the Canada Council for the Arts and presenting sponsor RBC Wealth Management.
+The Libby Leshgold Gallery gratefully acknowledges the financial support of the British Columbia Arts Council and the Canada Council for the Arts.